mpnally/Terrifically-Simple-JSON/README.md

  "bornIn": {"_id": "http://www.scotland.org#"}
 }
 ```
-API designers using TS-JSON can choose which they prefer, or allow both.
 There is a subtle difference in the datatype of the value of `bornIn`—[see below](#datatypes).
+Viewed pedantically,
+the second says I was born in a country while the first says I was born in a string.
+Common sense tells us that
+the intent of the first is the same as the second.
+Computers are not very good at common sense, but humans are—whether
+you use the first or second form might depend on who the audience is.

 ## _isA